schneebergerlab/msyd/README.md

 In the call above, the VCF merging functionality could then be enabled:
 ```
-$pansyn call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
+$pasy call -i genomes_with_vcf.tsv -o threesamples.pff -r col.fa.gz -m threesamples.vcf
 ```

-### `pansyn view`
+### `pasy view`

 The `view` subparser is used for operating on PFF files.
 This command can also be used to convert output to VCF format (losing alignment information in the process); this requires a file containing the reference genomes.
-`pansyn view` uses a custom expression language to allow complex filtering operations on PFF files.
+`pasy view` uses a custom expression language to allow complex filtering operations on PFF files.
 Filtering expressions are constructed from two main building blocks: primitive and derived terms.
-Primitive terms include e.g. filtering for the degree of a pansyn region (`deg >= 5`), for whether it exists in a query sequence (`contains sample01`) or its position on the reference (`in Chr1:x:200-500`).
+Primitive terms include e.g. filtering for the degree of a pasy region (`deg >= 5`), for whether it exists in a query sequence (`contains sample01`) or its position on the reference (`in Chr1:x:200-500`).
 There are two primitive terms that take multiple arguments (`contains all` and `contains any`).
 In this case, the arguments are separated by a `,`.
 Any whitespace near the `,` is ignored.
 Example: `contains any sample01, sample02,sample05`.